astronomer/docs/learn/using-airflow-plugins.md

     ]
 ```

-You can access the button on task instences in both the Graph and Grid view.
+You can access the button on task instances in both the **Graph** and **Grid** views.

 ![Airflow Docs Button](/img/guides/global_operator_extra_link.png)

 ### Macros

 In Airflow you can define custom macros which can be accessed using Jinja templating.
-Macros can be added at the dag level by defining them in the DAG parameter `user_defined_macros` as shown in [Using Airflow templates](templating.md)).
+Macros can be added at the DAG level by defining them in the DAG parameter `user_defined_macros` as shown in [Using Airflow templates](templating.md).
 If you want to make macros available to your whole Airflow instance you can register them as a plugin.

 ```python
 from airflow.plugins_manager import AirflowPlugin